 As the final event of the year, Dr. Caputi will discuss turning points in her career that deepened her understanding of interdisciplinarity and how this enriched her work as a scholar, teacher, and activist.

-Nick Estes (a fellow at Harvard University), offers a mediation on the history of Native resistance and contemporary Native organizing around state violence against Native bodies and lands in the context of environmental justice.
+Dr. Nick Estes, a fellow at Harvard University, offers a mediation on the history of Native resistance and contemporary Native organizing around state violence against Native bodies and lands in the context of environmental justice.

 This teaching circle features three interdisciplinary scholar/teachers: Anna Agathangelou (Departments of Politics, Social and Political Thought, Gender and Women’s Studies at York University); Heather Turcotte (Crime and Justice Studies, Black Studies Program, Women and Gender Studies, Sustainability Studies, and Urban Studies at University of Massachusetts, Dartmouth); and Catia Cecilia Confortini (Peace and Justice Studies Program at Wellesley College).

-Inaugural reception that marked the launch of the Institute held in the atrium of the Rogers Center.
+- November 20, 2017, Inaugural Reception, Film Screening, and Discussion: The official launch of the Institute held in the atrium of the Rogers Center.
 Featured remarks by Provost Allan Weatherwax and an introduction of Dr. Jane Caputi, the 2017-2018 Scholar in Residence.
-Included a screening of the documentary, “Democracy Through the Looking Glass” and a panel discussion featuring the filmmaker, Kevin Bowe and three faculty from Merrimack College: Dr. Jane Caputi, Dr. Melissa Zimdars (Communication and Media Studies) and Anne Flaherty (Political Science).
+Included a screening of the documentary, “Democracy Through the Looking Glass” and a panel discussion featuring the filmmaker, Kevin Bowe and three faculty from Merrimack College: Dr. Jane Caputi, Scholar in Residence, Dr. Melissa Zimdars, Communication and Media Studies, and Anne Flaherty, Political Science.

 September 7, 2017, Film Screening and Lecture: “Get Out.”